Board of Directors

 Helen holds a BA in Politics from the University of Exeter.
 She was awarded an OBE in the Queen’s Birthday Honours list in June 2011 for services to accountancy and received an honorary doctorate from the University of Exeter in December 2017.

-Peter Beynon
+• Peter Beynon

 After graduating from Bristol University, Peter joined PwC’s London office and qualified as an ICAEW Chartered Accountant in 1981.
 Post qualification he spent over 20 years with the Jardine Matheson group working in several senior finance and management roles in Asia and the Middle East.
 In 2014 Peter was re-engaged by Jardine Matheson to head the group’s development of its business portfolio in Myanmar and Cambodia.

-Philip Bouverat
+• Philip Bouverat

 Philip has travelled extensively on a global basis and has dealt with numerous hands-on international trade and finance scenarios, specializing in infrastructure solutions.
 Philip joined JCB in 2002 to bring the Chinese market into JCB’s global strategy.
 Currently based in London covering international diplomatic liaison, with particular emphasis on India and global account relations.

-Rino Donosepoetro
+• Rino Donosepoetro

 In a global career spanning 24 years with Standard Chartered, Mr Donosepoetro has held diverse roles across businesses and functions in different markets – Indonesia, United Kingdom, United Arab Emirates, Singapore, Brunei Darussalam, and the Falkland Islands.
 He joined the Bank as a Graduate Trainee and started his career with Consumer Banking in Indonesia before moving to London in 2001 to take up the role of Executive Assistant to Group CEO.
 He then joined the Europe Corporate Banking team and subsequently the Consumer Banking team for the Middle East & South Asia out of Dubai in 2004.
 As Project Director for the Bank’s Group M&A in London, he led Standard Chartered’s successful acquisition of Permata Bank in Indonesia and American Express Bank in the US.

 In addition to his current role, Mr Donosepoetro is the President Commissioner for Standard Chartered Bank Indonesia and the Bank’s Sustainable Finance champion for ASEAN & South Asia.
-He also sits on a number of international Boards including the digital venture Nexus Company Ltd Singapore, UK-ASEAN Business Council, WEF APAC Regional Action Group for Sustainability and he was recently appointed as Vice Chairman of the British Chambers of Commerce Indonesia.
+He also sits on several international Boards including the digital venture Nexus Company Ltd Singapore, UK-ASEAN Business Council, WEF APAC Regional Action Group for Sustainability and he was recently appointed as Vice Chairman of the British Chambers of Commerce Indonesia.

-Andrew Jeffreys
+• Andrew Jeffreys

 Andrew Jeffreys is the Founder and Chief Executive Officer of the Oxford Business Group (OBG), the global publishing, research and consultancy firm, which produces an authoritative series of annual country reports across 35 countries and territories in Asia, the Middle East, South America and Africa.

 An internationally regarded analyst, he is a regular guest on television and radio, including the BBC and CNN, and writes often for the regional and international media.
-He travelled with Prime Minister Cameron as a Delegate on several overseas trips, including ones to Asia, Mexico and India.
+He travelled with Prime Minister Cameron as a Delegate on several overseas trips, including trips to Asia, Mexico and India.
 In 2012, he was appointed to the Board of the UK-ASEAN Business Council.

 He founded OBG in 1994 after leaving Oxford University, where he graduated from St Catherine’s College with an honours degree in Politics, Philosophy and Economics.
 Over the last 20 years, the firm has built up a staff of almost 250 across four continents.

-Freya Thomas Monk
+• Freya Thomas Monk